Welcome to Universal Dance Destiny and our Ministry division website.

-UDD reconstruction of our hit production of African Roads American Streets coming in August!
+UDD reconstruction of our hit production of African Roads American Streets was a HUGE success!

 African Roads, American Streets (ARAS) is a family-friendly fun-filled show featuring a strong mix of urban & cutural performances unveiling a unique story of multiculturalism and solidarity-based on the creator's childhood journey from Liberia to New York.
 A multi-faceted, multi-cultural fun-filled production depicting African dance, heart thumping drumming, music, spoken word and Urban dance!

 2018 Minnesota Fringe Festival